 The culture of a school is set by the leadership and teachers, but it is students and parents that can really make it strong.
 When students feel empowered to work with adults, to create opportunities for positive relationships and make commitments to engage in positive behaviours they can establish a positive peer group culture that makes a huge contribution to the school culture.

 Common cybersafety issues for children include cyberbullying, accessing or sharing inappropriate content and protecting their personal information.

-For more information on how you can be a positive online role model for your child, see:
+For more information on how you can be a positive online role model for your child, see the factsheet.